- Taxable fringe benefits are reported similar to how standard employee wages are reported.

 Key takeaway: The IRS considers most fringe benefits to be taxable compensation, which employees would report just the same as they would for their standard taxable wages (e.g., Form W-2 or Form 1099-MISC).

-Editor's note: Looking for the right online payroll service for your business?
+Editor's note: Looking for the best online payroll service for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

 What are taxable fringe benefits?